Chicago Real Estate Market Trends, Data, Statistics

 Chicago Area Employment

 These numbers had been showing growth until June 2008 when employment started to drop from the previous year.
 After plumbing 14 year lows, Chicago area employment finally rebounded during 2010 and has been on a general upward trend since.
-Since the bottom in January 2010 we’ve seen an increase in employment in the area to the tune of 146,000 jobs.
-But a whopping 317,000 jobs have been lost in total since the peak in July 2007 and that puts us back to May/ June 1997 levels of employment.
-Although the unemployment rate for the Chicago area has been trending downward lately this has been largely driven by a substantial increase in the estimated labor force.
-From a low of 3.7% in October 2006 we are now at 9.9% unemployment, which is the highest unemployment rate in a year and a half.
+Since the bottom in January 2010 we’ve seen an increase in employment in the area to the tune of 197,000 jobs.
+But a whopping 257,000 jobs have been lost in total since the peak in July 2007 and that puts us back to December 1998 levels of employment.

 And when people aren’t working foreclosures happen.
 The following graph, based upon Realty Trac data, shows the number of properties experiencing “foreclosure activity” by month – which means that the property owners received some kind of official notice pertaining to foreclosure.
 However, the aggregate statistics overstate the problem somewhat in that they include all follow up notices – i.e. a distressed property will appear in the numbers multiple times as it passes through various stages of foreclosure.
 For that reason it’s more instructive to look at the individual components of the activity numbers, since a property is only counted once at each stage.
-While most of 2012 saw higher foreclosure activity than 2011, recent months have trended downward and the number of homes in default seems to have stabilized.
+While most of 2012 saw higher foreclosure activity than 2011, recent months have trended downward and the number of homes in default seems to be trending downward.
+Starting with July auction activity returned to more normal levels after surging really high in June.

 Even more interesting is the percentage of home sales in the Chicago market that are distressed – either bank owned or short sales.
 The percentages are clearly seasonal, dropping off during the summer when there is plenty of inventory but rising during the winter when the more desperate sellers tend to be out.
-32% of April’s sales were distressed, which is actually lower than 3 of the last 4 years and clearly the trend is downward.
+32.8% of November’s sales were distressed, which is the lowest percentage in the last 4 years.
+November 2009 was lower but then again that was during that silly government homebuyer tax credit so it wasn’t natural.

 I’ve opted to produce my own data for these distressed sales rather than use RealtyTrac’s foreclosure sale numbers.
 I’ve seen too many peculiarities with the RealtyTrac numbers to trust them and at least I know that these numbers come from a reliable source.
 I think RealtyTrac is grossly underestimating the number of foreclosure sales in Chicago.